On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Results

 \subsection{Stability}

-Table~\ref{tab:stability_table} shows, for each combination of model maintenance approach and model, the coefficient of variance (CV) of the AUC over the testing periods.
+Table~\ref{tab:stability_table} shows, for each combination of model update strategy and model choice, the coefficient of variance (CV) of the AUC over the testing periods.
 Figure~\ref{fig:cv_sk} shows our Scott-Knott test results of ranking the combinations according to their CV values.

-\textbf{Active model maintenance approaches (i.e., periodical retraining, concept drift guided retraining, and time-based ensemble approaches) achieve more stable performance than stationary model}.
-As shown in Table~\ref{tab:stability_table}, the studied model maintenance approaches, including the periodical retraining approach, the concept drift guided retraining approaches, and the time-based ensemble approaches, all show smaller performance variance than the stationary models for most of the cases.
-In particular, the periodical retraining approach usually shows the stablest results (i.e., with the smallest CV values) among all the model maintenance approaches.
-R1.1][R3.3][R4.1{As shown in our Scott-Knott test results ((Figure~\ref{fig:cv_sk})), the periodical retraining approach shows the stablest results for 4 out of 5 base models (except for LR) on the Google dataset, 4 out of the 5 base models (except for CART) on the Backblaze dataset, and 3 out of the 5 base models (except for GBDT and CART) on the Alibaba dataset.} Since the stationary model may suffer from performance degradation caused by concept drift while actively maintaining models could mitigate the concept drift problem and sustain model performance, it is reasonable that the model maintenance approaches achieve higher stability in terms of AUC performance.`' In general, more frequent model updating is needed to achieve more stable model performance.
+\textbf{Active model update strategies (i.e., periodical retraining, concept drift guided retraining, and time-based ensemble strategies) achieve more stable performance than stationary model}.
+As shown in Table~\ref{tab:stability_table}, the studied model update strategies, including the periodical retraining strategy, the concept drift guided retraining strategies, and the time-based ensemble strategies, all show smaller performance variance than the stationary models for most of the cases.
+In particular, the periodical retraining strategy usually shows the stablest results (i.e., with the smallest CV values) among all the model update strategies.
+As shown in our Scott-Knott test results ((Figure~\ref{fig:cv_sk})), the periodical retraining strategy shows the stablest results for 4 out of 5 base models (except for LR) on the Google dataset, 4 out of the 5 base models (except for CART) on the Backblaze dataset, and 3 out of the 5 base models (except for GBDT and CART) on the Alibaba dataset.
+Since the stationary model may suffer from performance degradation caused by concept drift while actively maintaining models could mitigate the concept drift problem and sustain model performance, it is reasonable that the model update strategies achieve higher stability in terms of AUC performance.`' In general, more frequent model updating is needed to achieve more stable model performance.